Suhani1104/Topsis/README.md

 # Topsis for Multi Criteria Decision Making
 ## Introduction

-This repository contains a Python implementation of the **Technique for Order Preference by Similarity to Ideal Solution (TOPSIS)**.
+TOPSIS (**Technique for Order Preference by Similarity to Ideal Solution**) is a widely used **multi-criteria decision-making (MCDM)** method.
-TOPSIS is a powerful **multi-criteria decision-making (MCDM)** method that assists in ranking a set of alternatives based on their relative closeness to the ideal solution.

-The method is widely used in decision analysis problems where multiple, often conflicting, criteria must be evaluated simultaneously.
-TOPSIS identifies solutions that have the **shortest distance from the ideal solution** and the **farthest distance from the negative-ideal solution**, thereby providing a clear and logical ranking of alternatives.
+It helps in ranking multiple alternatives by comparing their distance from an **ideal best solution** and an **ideal worst solution**.
+Due to its simplicity and effectiveness, TOPSIS is commonly applied in areas such as decision analysis, resource selection, performance evaluation, and ranking problems involving multiple criteria.

-This repository demonstrates TOPSIS through python command-line implementation, python package, and a web-based service.
+This repository demonstrates TOPSIS through **three different implementations**:
+- A Python command-line program
+- A reusable Python package (published on PyPI)
+- A web-based TOPSIS service

 ---

 ## Table of Contents